JJ/granada-off/text/earthquakes.md

 Yes, there are earthquakes from time to time in Granada.
 What?
-There are big ones in Japan and San Francisco and no one refrains from going there to do a bit of sighseeing, right?
+There are big ones in Japan and San Francisco and no one refrains from going there to do a bit of sightseeing, right?

 We had one
 tonight.
 [It was a big one, by any measure: 6.3 in the Richter scale](http://www.02.ign.es/ign/layoutIn/geofisicaCuestionarioMacrosismico.do).
 As